CarbonInfinity/AiiDA-on-AWS/Section3/installing-software.md

 CXXFLAGS="${CFLAGS}"
 ```

 The above flags specify the processor type to the C compiler.
 AWS C5 and C5d instances both run cascade lake processors.
 C4 instances on the other hand run haswell processors.
-We recommend that you verify the processor type before you
+We recommend that you verify the processor type of the instance you are using before you compile the software.